awjh-ibm/fabric-go-developer-api/tutorials/incorporating_multiple_contracts_and_handling_objects.md

 }
 ```

 Because you now have two contracts there needs to be a way to differentiate between the contracts so that when a user passes a function the contract API knows in which contract it should look up that function.
-This is done by setting namespaces.
-The default namespace for a contract is "" hence why in the previous tutorials you only had to pass the function name to calls.
-At least one contract must be given a none default namespace so that they do not clash, in this tutorial we will set a namespace for each.
-The contract API gets the namespace using the `GetNamespace` function of `contractapi.ContractInterface`.
-As the contracts created in this tutorial embed the `contractapi.Contract` class we can set the value for that function to return by calling `SetNamespace`.
+This is done by setting names.
+The default name for a contract is "" hence why in the previous tutorials you only had to pass the function name to calls.
+At least one contract must be given a none default name so that they do not clash, in this tutorial we will set a name for each.
+The contract API gets the name using the `GetName` function of `contractapi.ContractInterface`.
+As the contracts created in this tutorial embed the `contractapi.Contract` class we can set the value for that function to return by calling `SetName`.
 Like with the setting of the before transaction and others this call needs to be made before the creation of the chaincode.

 ```
 func main() {